Internal Tasks

 These tasks are scheduled based on a specified frequency, which can vary depending on the operational requirements.

-The execution of internal tasks is facilitated by the same operator set and consensus engine used by the AVS, ensuring that they adhere to the same standards of execution and validation as other AVS Tasks.
+The execution and validation of internal tasks are facilitated by the same operator set and consensus engine used by the AVS, ensuring that they adhere to the same consensus standards as core AVS Tasks.

 Whenever an internal task is executed, a proof of task is generated.
 The generated proof, along with task execution data, is broadcasted internally to the P2P network.
 Attesters validate the execution by verifying the proof and recalculating expected outcomes.